MODERN BUDDHISM THE WHEEL THE DHARMACHAKRA

 It is probably its flamboyant appearance that has elevated it to a modern sacred Buddhist symbol.

-The more moderate version of the Dharmachakra appears to have no practical usage.
+Sometimes, a more moderate version of the Dharmachakra is used.
+This appears to have no practical usage.

 Neither of these Dharmachakras have the capacity to symbolise the turning and returning of the wheel, or rolling round in karmic repetitions.